 The sexual abuse of a child is a first-degree felony in Texas, punishable by up to 99 years in prison.
 When an abuser victimizes a child, he should be punished to the fullest extent of the law.
 However, while putting an abuser away will prevent him from harming another child, what will become of the child or children he has already abused?
-Childhood sexual abuse often has a profound effect on a victim’s ability to function as an adult, causing anxiety, depression, and the inability to trust others.
+Childhood sexual abuse often has a profound effect on a victim’s ability to function as an adult, causing anxiety, depression, the inability to trust others, and in some cases, even PTSD.
 Victims need support and professional help, often for the rest of their lives.
 If you know a victim of child sexual abuse, call our experienced Dallas-Fort Worth child abuse attorney immediately, whether the abuser has been convicted of the crime or not.

 Criminal Cases Against Child Abusers Are Difficult to Win